antoniolimajr89/vraptor-restfulie/README.md

   //getters and setters

-  //Through the builder object we are able to configure which hypermedia links will be returned with our resource public void configureRelations(RelationBuilder builder) {
+  public void configureRelations(RelationBuilder builder) {
     //with an easier to read DSL we can easily configure our links builder.relation("self").uses(OrdersController.class).show(id);